All Episodes

 And people applaud it.

-If you're 26 years old and you can't stand on your own two feet, if you're 26 years old and you're still a child, this is this is exactly what big government does to you.
+If you're 26 years old and you can't stand on your own two feet, if you're 26 years old and you're still a child, this is exactly what big government does to you.

 It's the infantilization of the citizenry.

-A 26-year-old by any reasonable definition is an adult.
+A 26-year-old, by any reasonable definition, is an adult.

 And that gets to the heart of what this whole lousy process is about.